apg1997/NFHS_AbdominalObesity/README.md

 └───Session info
 ```

-## Order of Execution
+## Running the Analysis

+To perform the analysis, follow these steps:

+1. **Execute R Markdown Files**:

+   - Open the following .Rmd files in RStudio:
+     - women.Rmd
+     - men.Rmd
+     - visualizations.Rmd
+     - maps.Rmd

+2. **Run All Chunks**:

-Open each .Rmd file in the following order and run all chunks.
-It is recommended that the "Restart R and Run All Chunks" command be used to minimise risk of R Session being suspendend.
+   - For each .Rmd file, run all code chunks.
+We recommend using the "Restart R and Run All Chunks" command to minimize the risk of R Session suspension.

-   1. women.Rmd
-   2. men.Rmd
-   3. visualisations.Rmd
-   4. maps.Rmd
+By following this order, you'll ensure that each file builds upon the results of the previous ones and that the project progresses as intended.

+## Data Directory Structure

+For a visual representation of the data directory structure, please refer to the [Data Directory Structure](#data-directory-structure) section above.

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]